 Program to Create a calculator using Eval in Python

 eval is a built-in-function used in python; eval function parses the expression argument and evaluates it as a python expression.
 In simple words, the eval function evaluates the “String” like a python expression and returns the result as an integer.

 The syntax of the eval function is as shown below:

 Arguments or Parameters:

-The arguments or parameters of eval function are strings, also optionally global and locals can be used as an argument inside eval function, but the globals must be represented as a dictionary and the locals as a mapped object.
+The arguments or parameters of the eval function are strings, also optionally global and locals can be used as an argument inside the eval function, but the globals must be represented as a dictionary and the locals as a mapped object.

 The return value would be the result of the evaluated expression.
 Often the return type would be an integer.
 So let’s start with the program,

 Source Code and Output